How do credit card numbers get stolen?

 Protecting yourself and others from credit card fraud

-There are a few proactive steps you can take to protect yourself from credit card fraud:
+There are a few proactive steps you can take to help protect yourself from credit card fraud:

 - Monitor your monthly statements.
 Make sure you're closely monitoring each transaction listed on your statements.
-If you do find a fraudulent charge, you'll want to alert your credit card company immediately.
+If you do find a fraudulent charge, you'll want to alert your credit card company.

 - Don't offer personally identifiable information over email or phone.
 If you receive an email or call claiming there is an “emergency" and you must supply your personal details or credit card number, do not comply.
 It is likely a fraud scheme.